pg_background

 Source

-pig build pkg pg_background; # build debInstall
+pig build pkg pg_background; # build rpm/debInstall

-Make sure PGDG and PIGSTY repo available:
+Make sure PGDG repo available:

 pig install pg_background; # install via package name, for the active PG version